James-Oldfield/react-kittens/README.md

 # React-Kittens

-A simple React CRUD app with kittens.
+A simple example React CRUD app that uses Webpack for asset bundling.
+Can be used as a boilerplate for React with component hot-loading.

-Uses Webpack for asset bundling:
+first `npm install`

+then

 `npm start` to run server.